ig3/srf-scheduler/README.md

 Returns an object with the new interval for each possible ease for the given card.

-### getNewCardMode()

-Returns 'go', 'slow' or 'stop'.
-This determines whether and when new cards will be presented.
-See getNextCard() for details.

-Mode is `stop` if:
- * predicted average study time is more than config.studyTimeTarget OR
- * predicted study time next 24 hours is more than config.studyTimeLimit OR
- * the number of new cards today is more than config.maxNewCardsPerDay OR
- * there are overdue cards

-Otherwise, mode is `go` if:
- * predicted average study time is less than config.goModeThreshold OR
- * predicted study time in next 24 hours is less than config.goModeThreshold

-Otherwise, mode is `slow`.

 ### getNextCard(overrideLimits)

 Returns the next card to be studied or undefined.

-If overrideLimits is true then getNextCard always returns a card: a new card if nothing is due.
-It forces 'go' mode, returning new cards in excess of maxNewCardsPerDay and regardless of studyTimeTarget.

-If new card mode is `stop`, getNextCard returns the next due card if there is one, otherwise nothing.

-If new card mode is `slow`, getNextCard returns the next new card if cards to next new is 0, otherwise the next due card or no card if there is no card due.
+If overrideLimits is true or the number of new cards in the current calendar day is less than `config.maxNewCardsPerDay`, then if `reviewsToNextNew` is 0, then the next new card is returned or, if there is no new card available, then the next due card or, if there is no due card available, then undefined.

-If new card mode is `go`, getNextCard returns the next new card if cards to next new is 0 or if there is no due card, otherwise the next due card.
+Otherwise the next due card is returned or, if there is no due card available, then undefined.

 ### getNextDue(overrideLimits)